-Under some circumstances changing a DKIM key record can cause messages that were signed with the original DKIM key to fail DKIM authentication.
-This can happen if the DNS record with the public key is changed
+Under some circumstances changing a DKIM key record can cause messages signed with the original DKIM key to fail DKIM authentication.
+This can happen if the DNS record with the public key is changed.

 How can I avoid breaking authentication for my messages when rotating my DKIM keys?

 The standard solution to this problem is to use multiple selectors for your DKIM signatures, and only change one at a time.
-This allows you to rotate DKIM keys without breaking any in-transit messages that may not have been processed by their receivers yet.
+This allows you to rotate DKIM keys without breaking any in-transit messages that their receivers may not have yet processed.